Become an affiliate partner and earn attractive commission.

 Talc is a natural mineral that contains oxygen, hydrogen, magnesium and silicon.
 It is present in crayons, chalk, paints, and beauty products, including facial powders, eye shadows, and baby powder.

-Talc has become a significant concern among health care professionals due to asbestos contamination.
-Further Asbestos-contaminated talc links to cases of lung cancer, mesothelioma and ovarian cancer.
+Talc has become a significant concern among healthcare professionals due to asbestos contamination.
+Further, Asbestos-contaminated talc is linked to cases of lung cancer, mesothelioma and ovarian cancer.

 Vermiculite